PLENARY SESSION SPEAKERS

 Kelly has been CEO of Families Canada since 2014; the membership organization annually supports approximately 500,000 Canadian families, who live in challenging circumstances.
 During her long Canadian government career, she had responsibility for child and youth research, domestic public policy and community-level programming.
 Equally, she advanced child rights-based legislative and public policy frameworks through extensive international work.
 In addition, her work inspired practical, community-level, maternal and child health strategies, particularly in Mexico, Central and South America.

-BREAKOUT SESSION PRESENTERS
+WORKSHOP SESSION PRESENTERS

 Charlyn Harper Browne, Ph.D., Center for the Study of Social Policy